 For nearly 100 years, the Khan men have been creating beautiful, intricate clothes for a number of high-profile people around the world.
-Naeem Khan is no exception—his designs, both bridal and ready-to-wear, are absolutely stunning and definitely show-stopping.
+Naeem Khan is no exception—his designs, both for bridal dresses and ready-to-wear garments, are absolutely stunning and definitely show-stopping.
 Here’s a look at how Khan is continuing his family’s legacy.

 How It All Began

 Naeem Khan was born May 21, 1958, in Mumbai, India.
 Khan says his early passion for design was built into his DNA.
 He studied his father and grandfather, both of whom were fine clothing designers, and then cultivated his own skills.
 The designer wanted to further his craft so he made his way to the United States at the young age of 19.

 Once Khan made it to Manhattan, he was taken under American originator Halston’s wing.
 Khan learned more about the art of cutting and draping fabric to create timeless and elegant silhouettes alongside other celebrities of the 70s: Truman Capote, Elizabeth Taylor, Liza Minnelli and Andy Warhol.